-If a substitute party (one who could be entitled to benefits under 20 CFR 404.503, such as a widow, executor of the estate, or someone filing or acting on behalf of a claimant) files the court action, the certification heading must show the name of the plaintiff as the case was docketed in court.
-However, the index heading to the record shows the name of the claimant.
-If the substitute party was pursuing the claim while it was under the jurisdiction of the Social Security Administration, the substitute party also appears on the index heading.
+If a substitute party (one who could be entitled to benefits under 20 CFR 404.503, such as a widow, an executor of the estate, or someone filing or acting on behalf of a claimant) files the court action, the certification heading must show the name of the plaintiff as it appears on the court docket.
+However, the index heading associated with the record shows the name of the claimant.

 3. Reconstructed Records

-When the CRA prepares an administrative record from a reconstructed file, the CRA must modify the certification to read, “… full and accurate transcript of the reconstructed record of proceedings ….”
+When the court legal assistant prepares an administrative record from a reconstructed file, the court legal assistant must modify the certification to read, “… full and accurate transcript of the reconstructed record of proceedings ….”

 4. Incomplete Records

 If a record is not complete, it is not a “full and accurate” record of the proceedings relating to the litigated claim.
-When the record is incomplete, the CRA must modify the certification and footnote any missing materials on the index to the record as well as in the record where the missing document or other material appeared.
+When the record is incomplete, the court legal assistant must modify the certification and footnote any missing materials on the index to the record as well as in the record where the missing document or other material would have appeared.
 Such deficiencies may include:

 missing exhibits pertaining to the current claim;

-The CRA must consult with the branch chief to determine whether the preparation of a transcript should be delayed to obtain a missing item.
+The court legal assistant must consult with the branch chief to determine whether the preparation of a record should be delayed to obtain a missing item.
 If the missing item is not pertinent to the litigated claim, the record is certified as “full and accurate.”
-However, the record is footnoted when the missing item is mentioned as follows “Not pertinent to title II (or title XVI).”
-The CRA will not place a footnote in the index.
+However, for paper cases only, the record is footnoted when the missing item is mentioned as follows: “Not pertinent to title II (or title XVI).”
+The court legal assistant will not place a footnoted item in the index.

 5. Supplemental Records

-The CRA must prepare a special certification for any supplemental record prepared to correct a deficiency in the original record.
-The samples provided in Hearings, Appeals and Litigation Law manual I-4-2-40 E do not cover all of the situations that the CRA may encounter in preparing certifications for supplemental records.
-If the CRA encounters any situation that deviates from the samples, the CRA must submit the case to the branch chief for approval.
+The court legal assistant must prepare a new certification for any supplemental record prepared to correct a deficiency in the original record.
+The examples provided in Hearings, Appeals and Litigation Law manual I-4-2-40 E do not cover all of the situations that the court legal assistant may encounter in preparing certifications for supplemental records.
+If the court legal assistant encounters any situation that deviates from the examples, the court legal assistant must submit the case to the technical assistant or branch chief for approval.